endormi/conferences/README.md

 Conferences & Seminars | Location | Date
 -----------|------|----------
-9 Steps to Awesome with Kubernetes | Remote | 25.2.2020
+9 Steps to Awesome with Kubernetes by Burr Sutter | Webinar | 25.2.2020
-Cybersecurity and Covid-19 | Remote | 1.4.2020
+Cybersecurity and Covid-19 by F-Secure | Webinar | 1.4.2020
+FREE Online DevOps + JS Conference by Geekle | Remote | 2.4.2020
 GitHub Satellite 2020 | Originally Paris, FR (changed to a virtual event) | 6.5.2020 DockerCon 2020 LIVE with theCUBE | Originally Austin, TX (changed to a virtual event) | 28.5.2020 ServerlessDays Helsinki 2020 | Helsinki, FI | 19.8.2020